heptarch/heptarch.github.io/drafts/demon.md

 <!--, proud in its armature of polished
  brass,--> are immobile.
-The stationmaster dozes---trains delayed by fog---the motley of passengers adrowse or reading, their newspapers wilted with damp---naptha flares at midday---and even the bronze likeness of George
+The stationmaster dozes---trains delayed by fog---the motley of passengers adrowse or reading, newspapers wilted with damp---naptha flares at midday---and even the bronze likeness of George
- Stephenson, that commanding and self-willed patriarch of the railway, seems asleep.
+ Stephenson, that commanding and self-willed patriarch of the Rail, asleep.
  <!--A harrowing, low-pitched screech is muffled by the vapour.Replace screech with description of flames vibrating, sense of a shadow passing-->
 A shadow passes through the Hall, tugging at flames and stirring dust in the corners.
 The stationmaster turns in his chair, mutters an imprecation upon cheese, and